 Just for Teens

-There are lots of programs for teens this month at the library.
-The following programs are for teens only!
+July is the beginning of an awesome series of summer reading programs for teens this month at the library.
+In addition to a reading contest with cool prizes (check out this page or visit the library to find out more) there are lots of things happening at the library for teens only!
 Snacks and support are provided by the Friends of the Thomas Crane Public Library.

 Quincy Unplugged: Open Mic Night

-Grab some food and drink in the café and then join us every Thursday afternoon or evening in June for this month's screenings of critically acclaimed newly released movies sponsored by the Friends of the Thomas Crane Public Library .
-This month we continue the matinee showings every week so you can pick when you want to come - or come for both!
-Evening showtimes vary because of movie length - check below to make sure you don't miss an early start for a longer movie.
+Grab some food and drink in the café and then join us almost every Thursday afternoon in July for this month's screenings of critically acclaimed newly released movies sponsored by the Friends of the Thomas Crane Public Library .
+Thought we would take a break because of the concerts every Thursday night?
+No way!
+The matinee showings have been drawing a good crowd so we will continue with movies every Thursday (except for July 23).

 All movie screenings are sponsored by the Friends of the Thomas Crane Public Library. .